LaRelanceDemocratique/La-Relance-D-mocratique/README.md

 ## Description

 Bienvenue au dépôt de la Relance Démocratique!
+Si vous souhaitez apprendre davantage sur le néo-idéalisme ou sur d'autres enjeux contemporains, jetez un coup d'œil sur la table des matières ci-dessous.
+Une fois que vous cliquez sur un sujet qui vous intéresse, vous serez dirigé vers une liste de vidéos et d'articles pertinentes par rapport à votre sélection.
+Vous pouvez ensuite consulter toutes les sources répertoriées en cliquant sur le texte surligné.
+Nous espérons que vous découvrirez quelque chose de nouveau!

 Welcome to La Relance Démocratique's repository!
+If you want to learn more about neo-idealism or other contemporary issues, have a look at the table of contents below.
+Once you click on a topic that interests you, you will be directed to a list of videos and articles relevant to your selection.
+You can then consult all the listed sources by clicking on the highlighted text.
+We hope you discover something new!

 ## Table de matières / Table of contents